-Her published work includes “From Kitty to Cat: Kitty Pryde and the Phases of Feminism,” a chapter in The Ages of The X-Men (McFarland, 2014), “Feminism Underground: The Comics Rhetoric of Lee Marrs and Roberta Gregory,” an article in “The 1970s” issue of WSQ: Women’s Studies Quarterly (2015), “Archiving Grassroots Comics: The Radicality of Networks & Lesbian Community,” an article in the “Radical Archives” issue of Archive Journal (2015), and “Thinking through Thea: Alison Bechdel’s Representations of Disability,” a chapter in Disability in Comic Books and Graphic Narratives (Palgrave Macmillan, 2016).
+Her published work, which analyzes visual media culture through intersectional approaches, includes “From Kitty to Cat: Kitty Pryde and the Phases of Feminism,” a chapter in The Ages of The X-Men (McFarland, 2014), “Feminism Underground: The Comics Rhetoric of Lee Marrs and Roberta Gregory,” an article in “The 1970s” issue of WSQ: Women’s Studies Quarterly (2015), “Archiving Grassroots Comics: The Radicality of Networks & Lesbian Community,” an article in the “Radical Archives” issue of Archive Journal (2015), and “Thinking through Thea: Alison Bechdel’s Representations of Disability,” a chapter in Disability in Comic Books and Graphic Narratives (Palgrave Macmillan, 2016).

 She is part-time faculty at the NYU Gallatin School of Individualized Study and works as a Senior Instructional Technology Fellow at Macaulay Honors College.
 In addition to her work at Macaulay, she devotes further attention to the development of free and open-source academic platforms.
 Following her tenure as a Coordinator of Education and Support for OpenCUNY (2010-2016), she currently serves on the development team of the CUNY Academic Commons.
 She received her PhD in English with a film studies certificate candidate at The Graduate Center, City University of New York where her completed dissertation was awarded the Monette Prize for the Best Dissertation in Lesbian/Gay Studies.